UnexplodedMinds/Stratofier/ReadMe.txt

 data without an external pitot-static sensor.

 That's it.
 All the data is supplied by the Stratux software.
-You can also use RoscoPi as a standalone display on another Raspberry Pi as long as it can connect to the Stratux WiFi access point.
+You can also use Stratofier as a standalone display on another Raspberry Pi as long as it can connect to the Stratux WiFi access point.

 The only difference between the Raspberry Pi version and the Android version is that the Android version auto-rotates between portrait and landscape according to the orientation of the device whereas the dedicated screen has to be configured for that manually.
+The Android version has no shutdown button in the menu.

 The full user manual is available at: